Spot Delivery and Car Financing Consumer Attorney

 In Maryland, the answer is clearly NO – and it is is the law.
+The dealership usually has to give all of the customer’s money back if they take the car back.
+If they kept it, we can help you get it back – at no cost to you.
 The car dealership also has to return the customer’s trade in vehicle immediately if financing is not approved.
 In October 2015, a law was passed in Maryland that deals directly with the situation commonly called a “Spot Delivery.”
-A Spot Delivery simply means that the customer gets the to take the car home “on the spot” although financing has not yet been approved.
+A Spot Delivery simply means that the customer gets to take the car home, or take delivery of the vehicle, “on the spot” although financing has not yet been approved.
 The actual statute, or law, is available here.

 The Maryland Motor Vehicle Administration issued a bulletin regarding the Spot Delivery law in an easy to read format that summarizes the law.
 It is available here.

-Whitney, LLP’s consumer car fraud and car dealership claim lawyers successfully represent consumers against some of the largest car dealerships in Maryland and the United States.
+Whitney, LLP’s consumer car fraud and car dealership claim lawyers successfully represent consumers against some of the largest new car dealerships in Maryland and the United States.
 We also represent clients against many of the small used car businesses in Maryland, including used car sellers that prey upon consumers whose credit is not great.
-Whitney, LLP’s consumer fraud car sales lawyers offer free consultations, and all of our attorney’s fees and expenses are paid out of compensation we recover from the car dealership.
-Contact us now at 410 583 8010 or use our online Quick Contact Form to have your potential case involving car dealership reviewed.

 Yo Yo Sale and Spot Delivery Maryland Consumer Attorney